JadenBalogh/home-together-b/Documentation/Dev/Environment Setup.md

 4. Setup your MySQL Root Password.
 5. Setup a dev user, this is the account we should be using to test our development setup.
 6. Create a file in "/server" named "localSetup.json", this file should be ignored by git and will not be pulled/pushed to github.
-Copy the following json into that file, replacing the ALL_CAPS with the information you from your DEV user, NOT your root user.
+Copy the following json into that file, replace "YOUR_USERNAME" & "YOUR_PASSWORD" with the information you from your DEV user, NOT your root user.
 ```
 {
     "databaseParameters": {